 ...but targeted attacks posed more of a challenge

-While most of the products were also competent at blocking more targeted, exploit-based attacks, a couple were less effective.
-One product, from Trend Micro, failed to stop targeted attacks over 40 per cent of the time.
+Only a few of the products were very competent at blocking more targeted, exploit-based attacks.
+Only products from ESET, Symantec and Kaspersky handled the targeted attacks comprehensively.

 False positives were not an issue for most products